-While Colton Herta worked through rookie mistakes during the kickoff weekend of his first full NTT IndyCar Series season, Patricio O’Ward watched from the sidelines, eager to arrive at Circuit of The Americas for the second round of 2019 where his partial-season campaign with Carlin would begin.
+While Colton Herta worked through rookie mistakes during the kickoff weekend of his first full NTT IndyCar Series season, Patricio O’Ward watched from the sidelines.
+He was eager to arrive at Circuit of The Americas for the second round of 2019, where his partial-season campaign with Carlin would begin.

-The inaugural INDYCAR Classic at COTA featured O’Ward turning a challenging day into an eighth-place finish, equaling Herta’s outing on the St. Petersburg street circuit.
-Unfortunately for the reigning Indy Lights champion, O’Ward’s debut with Trevor Carlin’s team was overshadowed by Herta becoming IndyCar’s youngest race winner, driving the one car the Harding-Steinbrenner combination did have the resources to field.
+The inaugural INDYCAR Classic at COTA saw O’Ward turn a challenging day into an eighth-place finish, equaling Herta’s outing on the St. Petersburg street circuit.
+Unfortunately for the reigning Indy Lights champion, O’Ward’s debut with Trevor Carlin’s team was overshadowed by Herta becoming IndyCar’s youngest race winner.

-O’Ward stunned in a one-off Harding Racing run in the 2018 season finale at Sonoma Raceway, earning a spot in the Firestone Fast Six during his first experience qualifying an Indy car and coming home ninth in the race.
-Six months later, he had been beaten to a more impressive punch: winning at the top level of open-wheel racing in North America.
+O’Ward stunned in a one-off drive with Harding Racing in the 2018 season finale at Sonoma Raceway when he sped into the Firestone Fast Six and finished ninth in the race.
+Six months later, Herta beat him to a more impressive punch: winning at the top level of open-wheel racing in North America.

 It wouldn’t be the final blow O’Ward would take on the chin in 2019.
-Though Herta proved unable to maintain a presence in the spotlight at the three races between COTA and his first Indy 500, his situation was inarguably better than that of O’Ward, who, half a year on from anticipating a full-season shot with support from Harding, Steinbrenner and Andretti Technologies, found himself on the outside looking in as one of three Carlin-affiliated drivers who failed to qualify for the 103rd Running of the Indianapolis 500.
-The cornerstone feature of his Indy Lights championship scholarship was wasted.
+Though Herta proved unable to maintain a presence in the spotlight at the three races between COTA and his first Indy 500, his situation was inarguably better than O’Ward’s.
+Six months after his full-season shot disappeared, the young Mexican was on the outside looking in again as one of three Carlin-affiliated drivers failing to qualify for the 103rd Running of the Indianapolis 500.
+The cornerstone feature of his Indy Lights championship scholarship vanished.

-Subsequent financial trouble made O’Ward’s original 13-race schedule with Carlin less of a surety while an early mechanical issue and 33rd-place finish for Herta meant both drivers left Speedway, Indiana and headed to Detroit seeking a recovery weekend.
-O’Ward’s time with Carlin was destined to be cut five races short, making midfield performances for both drivers in the Chevrolet Detroit Grand Prix doubleheader the end of similarities and beginning of the greatest divergence yet for their already unpredictable rookie seasons.
+Subsequent financial trouble made O’Ward’s original 13-race schedule with Carlin less of a certainty.
+At the same time, a mechanical issue and 33rd-place finish for Herta meant both drivers left Speedway, Indiana seeking a recovery weekend in Detroit.
+O’Ward’s time with Carlin would end five races early, making midfield performances in the “Dual in Detroit” the beginning of the most significant divergence yet for their rookie seasons.

-When O’Ward takes the green flag to start the 2020 Firestone Grand Prix of St. Petersburg in his No. 5 Arrow McLaren SP Chevrolet on Sunday, March 15, it’ll be the IndyCar follow-up to his run to 17th at Road America last June.
-Despite Toronto, Iowa, Mid-Ohio, St. Louis and Portland being on his original schedule with Carlin, O’Ward’s post-Indy funding shortage meant he was lucky to race in Detroit and Wisconsin and took the five other races off the table.
+When O’Ward starts the 2020 Firestone Grand Prix of St. Petersburg on Sunday, March 15, it’ll be the IndyCar follow-up to his run to 17th at Road America last June.
+O’Ward’s post-Indy funding shortage meant he was lucky to race in Detroit and Wisconsin.
+Toronto, Iowa, Mid-Ohio, St. Louis and Portland were on his original schedule with Carlin but ended up off the table.

 He paired with Jordan King that weekend in Austria before benefitting from another driver’s loss once again when he replaced Red Bull oustee Dan Ticktum at the Mugen Honda team in the Japanese Super Formula Championship.
 But just as he seemed to be getting a grip on the top open-wheel championship in Japan, O’Ward was dropped by Red Bull, too, due to an unclear path to earn enough Super License points to soon race in Formula 1.

-Red Bull’s head of driver development Dr. Helmut Marko let O’Ward go early — October instead of November 2019 — to ensure he had a fair shot at landing an IndyCar opportunity, particularly the glaringly obvious one with Arrow McLaren that he ultimately secured to the detriment of James Hinchcliffe.
+Dr. Helmut Marko, Red Bull’s head of driver development, let O’Ward go early to ensure he had a fair shot at landing a new opportunity.
+Particularly the glaringly obvious one in IndyCar with Arrow McLaren, which he ultimately secured to the detriment of James Hinchcliffe.

-The events of the past 12 months for the young prospects that won 13 out of 17 Indy Lights races in 2018 led them to different teams and new — but also different — experiences to draw from, but the battle between the Andretti Harding Steinbrenner Racing and Arrow McLaren SP pilots figures to be surprisingly competitive.
+The events of the past 12 months for the young prospects that won 13 out of 17 Indy Lights races in 2018 led them to different teams and new learning experiences.
+Still, the battle between the Andretti Harding Steinbrenner Racing and Arrow McLaren SP pilots figures to be surprisingly competitive.

-Excluding the rain-affected Race 1 on Belle Isle, the average fastest race lap split across the whole field was 2.5036 seconds at the six races that included O’Ward, or 300% larger than the average gap between O’Ward and Herta, who was faster everywhere except on the Indianapolis Motor Speedway road course where O’Ward had the best race lap of anyone.
+Excluding the rain-affected Race 1 on Belle Isle, the gap between each driver’s fastest race lap averaged 2.5036 seconds at the six races that included O’Ward.
+That’s 300% larger than the average difference between O’Ward and Herta, demonstrating relative competitiveness between the two despite O’Ward’s alignment with a smaller team and lack of Andretti Technologies engineering support.

-The game of predicting how the two drivers will fare in 2020 becomes more interesting when taking into consideration what they each might have learned last year.
-By missing the Indianapolis 500 and not racing at Iowa Speedway and World Wide Technology Raceway at Gateway as he was meant to, O’Ward enters his first full-season with no experience racing an Indy car on an oval.
+Predicting how the two will fare in 2020 becomes more interesting when taking into consideration their unique seasons last year.
+For starters, O’Ward didn’t race at Indianapolis, Iowa or Gateway as he planned to and enters his first full season with no experience racing an Indy car on an oval.

-Herta may have won as many IndyCar races as Alexander Rossi, Scott Dixon and Will Power did in 2019, but what he enters year two lacking is the skill O’Ward likely gained in scrambling to get a handle on two different open-wheel cars with new tires at new tracks — sometimes in the rain — for new teams.
-O’Ward’s post-IndyCar 2019 included just five races and wasn’t as impressive on paper as the conclusion to Herta’s season which included only two finishes outside the top 10, but Oliver Askew’s new teammate had a more productive second half of last year than most North American fans probably know.
+Meanwhile, Herta won as many IndyCar races as Alexander Rossi, Scott Dixon, and Will Power in 2019, but lacks the skill O’Ward likely acquired in Formula 2 and Super Formula.
+O’Ward’s post-IndyCar 2019 included just five races, and it wasn’t as impressive on paper as the conclusion to Herta’s season.
+Still, Oliver Askew’s new teammate had a more productive second half of last year than most North American fans probably know.

-For his sophomore season Herta will, in a more official capacity than before, be a member of the Andretti Autosport conglomerate which will run six full-time cars including the affiliated Meyer Shank Racing Honda — plus a seventh at Indianapolis and Texas.
-O’Ward’s first chance at a full IndyCar calendar will come with the refreshed Arrow Schmidt Peterson Motorsports, which admittedly is unproven but has the resources of Arrow Electronics and McLaren Racing, to the envy of most every other team.
+For his sophomore season, Herta will be a full-on member of the six-car Andretti Autosport conglomerate.
+O’Ward’s first chance at a full IndyCar calendar will come with the refreshed Arrow Schmidt Peterson Motorsports.
+The team is admittedly is unproven but has the resources of Arrow Electronics and McLaren Racing, to the envy of almost every other team.

-The differences are real and sprout caveats every which way, but the playing field roughly evens out given the learning both drivers did in 2019 and the elite status of their entrants.
-The narrative is deepened as it engages McLaren versus Andretti, Chevrolet versus Honda, experience at every IndyCar track versus experience at Austrian and Japanese tracks, half a dozen cars versus two.
-Best of all, the reignited — finally ignited — duel between O’Ward and Herta will take place with about two dozen other motivated drivers on track at the same time.
+The differences are real and sprout caveats every which way.
+Still, the playing field roughly evens out given the learning both drivers did in 2019 and the elite status of their car entrants.
+The narrative deepens as it engages McLaren versus Andretti, Chevrolet versus Honda and more.
+Best of all, the reignited duel between O’Ward and Herta will take place with about two dozen other motivated drivers on track at the same time.